 On the bluffs of the Missouri River Valley about 40 miles northwest of Kansas City, MO, Green Dirt Farm stands on steep rolling hills overlooking the countryside.
-Farmer Jacqueline Smith and cheesemaker Sarah Hoffman have owned and operated the farmstead creamery here since 2002.
+The farm was founded in 2002 by Sarah Hoffmann with the goal to create sheep's milk cheeses in a sustainable, humane and economically-just way.

 Bossa is one of America’s very few washed-rind sheep’s milk cheeses.
 During an aging of at least six weeks, the small wheels are turned and washed with a brine solution daily.
 Reaching their peak at about 10-12 weeks, the wheels develop a cream to orange-colored rind and a gooey, almost spoonable texture (especially in the fall, when the sheep’s milk is very rich).